Trading Places: Plot

-On New Year's Eve, the four board Beeks' train in disguise, intending to switch the original report with a forgery that predicts low orange crop yields.
+On New Year's Eve, the four board Beeks's train in disguise, intending to switch the original report with a forgery that predicts low orange crop yields.
 Beeks uncovers their scheme and attempts to kill them, but is knocked unconscious by a gorilla being transported on the train.
 The four dress him in a gorilla suit and cage him with the real gorilla.
-They deliver the forged report to the Dukes in Beeks' place and collect the payment intended for him.
+They deliver the forged report to the Dukes in Beeks's place and collect the payment intended for him.
 After sharing a kiss with Ophelia, Winthorpe travels to New York City with Valentine, pooling the money with the life savings of Ophelia and Coleman to carry out their plan.

 On the commodities trading floor, the Dukes invest heavily in buying frozen concentrated orange juice futures contracts, legally committing themselves to purchase the commodity at a later date.
-Other traders follow their lead, driving the price up; Valentine and Winthorpe short-sell juice futures contracts at the inflated price.
+Other traders follow their lead, driving the price up; Valentine and Winthorpe naked-short-sell juice futures contracts at the inflated price.
 Following the broadcast of the actual crop report and its prediction of a normal harvest, the price of juice futures plummets.
 As the traders frantically sell their futures, Valentine and Winthorpe buy at the lower price from everyone except the Dukes, fulfilling the contracts they had short-sold earlier and turning an immense profit.

 After the closing bell, Valentine and Winthorpe explain to the Dukes that they made a wager on whether they could get rich and make the Dukes poor at the same time, and Winthorpe pays Valentine his winnings of $1.
 When the Dukes prove unable to pay the $394 million required to satisfy their margin call, the exchange manager orders their seats sold and their corporate and personal assets confiscated, effectively bankrupting them.
 Randolph collapses holding his chest and Mortimer shouts at the others, demanding the floor be reopened in a futile plea to recoup their losses.

 The now-wealthy Valentine, Winthorpe, Ophelia, and Coleman vacation on a luxurious tropical beach, while Beeks and the gorilla are loaded onto a ship bound for Africa.